WJHT

-WJHT (92.1 FM) is a radio station licensed to serve Johnstown, Pennsylvania.
+WJHT (92.1 FM) is a radio station in Johnstown, Pennsylvania, United States.
 The station is owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC.
 This station was assigned the WJHT call sign by the Federal Communications Commission on July 13, 2006.

 History

 As WARD-FM

 The first station to use 92.1 MHz in Johnstown first signed on August 16, 1948, as WARD-FM, sister to WARD at AM 1490, and WARD-TV.
 As FM radio was still burgeoning and not very popular, it served as a simulcast outlet of its AM sister.
 This arrangement continued until the stations were sold in 1971 to the Jonel Construction Company (dba Cover Broadcasting).
 Shortly afterwards, the call signs for the AM station and the TV station were changed to WJNL, and the new owners were granted a construction permit to move WARD-FM to 96.5, which allowed a power increase to 50,000 watts.
 WJNL-FM 96.5 then signed on the air in 1973, and 92.1 went silent in 1972.